Header

 Prog Reviewer

-On the other hand, "Golden Dilemma" and "Soli", two of the highlights of ESPRESSO II, are performed with great pizzazz, and indeed with some splendid new solos by Bon Lozaga on electric guitar and Hansford Rowe on bass.
+On the other hand, "Golden Dilemma" and "Soli", two of the highlights of ESPRESSO II, are performed with pizzazz, and indeed with splendid new solos by Bon Lozaga on electric guitar and Hansford Rowe on bass.

 P.S.
 There's also a 4.23 minute drum solo, which sounds much like other drum solos to me, even if you immediately notice who's playing!
 At least he doesn't go on for 20 minutes.
 And it's a great lead-up to "Esnuria".